WordPress/Learn/.github/ISSUE_TEMPLATE/02-content-development-faculty.md

 ### Automation Code
 <!--
+Under this comment, type two slashes (//) followed by the code that represents the content type.
+(Like //example)
+- Online Workshop = online-workshop
+- Lesson = lesson
+- Course = course
+- Tutorial = tutorial
+- Lesson Plan = teach
-Under this comment, type two slashes (//) followed by the content type (lesson, tutorial, online-workshop, lesson-plan, course).
-(Like //example) Once submitted, that code will add a new comment to the issue with the relevant development checklist.
+Once submitted, that code will add a new comment to the issue with the relevant development checklist.
 -->